Our Team.

 Kristan Scott, LCSW-C

 Kristan graduated from University of Maryland School of Social Work in 2016 with her MSW and obtained her LCSW-C in 2019.
-Kristan has worked with children and their families in since graduating in 2016 as a school based mental health therapist in
+Kristan has worked with children and their families in since graduating in 2016 as a school based mental health therapist in Baltimore City.
+She began working in Baltimore County Public Schools at the start of the 2019-2020 school year as a school social worker.

 Throughout her career Kristan has had trainings in trauma-informed care ; Cognitive Behavioral Therapy; Motivational Interviewing and several other therapy interventions.
 Kristan has experience working with children and young adults with Autism, ADHD, anxiety, depression and various other mental health needs.
 Kristan has worked with students ranging in age from 4 - 21 years of age.
 Through her work in the school system Kristan understands the struggles of navigating the world of Special Education Services (504 and IEPS).